jimbrend/English-locality-and-multi-stream-Tool/README.md

 When you click start streaming it will go live with however you normally stream as the first platform such as Twitch or X,

-But then, clicking Start All will go live on all the other platforms you specify at once as you so choos as shown:
+But then, clicking Start All will go live on all the other platforms you specify at once, as you so choose as shown:

 ![image](https://github.com/user-attachments/assets/583bb301-24c2-4bf6-aba0-f8bc978b5185)